nguyenkhangme/Delegation-Pattern-In-Python-To-Crawl-Data-With-API/README.md

 ### Tinder

 There are some scenarios you need the Tinder crawl tool.
 Mostly while you have thousands of matches waiting for you to text them on Tinder.
+A possible scenario is you would want to see more insight about yourself that you may not know before, such as which traits of people will attract you most.

 I will publish the code later 🤔